wp-plugins/si-contact-form/readme.txt

 - Fixed 2 label alignment problems with some themes.
 - Fixed possible javascript conflict that can break the redirect feature.
 - More name labels can be changed.
+- Added new feature: Copy Settings Tool.
+This tool can copy your contact form settings from one form number to any of your other forms.
+Use to copy just the style settings, or all the settings from one form.
 - Added more shortcode optional settings [see FAQ page](http://www.fastsecurecontactform.com/shortcode-options)
 - Added hidden field can accept query input. [see FAQ page](http://www.fastsecurecontactform.com/query-string-parameters)